idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/self-calibration-in-processmeerkat.md

 <!-- as the weighting moves closer to natural weighting. -->
 <!-- (high positive Briggs robust weightings) -->

+CASA contains a bug such that `Stokes='IQUV'` cannot be specified during outlier imaging, but only `Stokes='I'` can be specified.

 **Write about outliers for which no PyBDSF source is detected, if it remains a problem after selecting only point sources.**